DiCiCat/questworlds-fvtt/README.md

 Installation is easy: search for `questworlds` in Foundry.

-You can also use this manifest URL to install manually:
+You can use this manifest URL to install manually the original version from eggdropsoap (foundry v10):

 [`https://github.com/eggdropsoap/questworlds-fvtt/releases/latest/download/system.json`](https://github.com/eggdropsoap/questworlds-fvtt/releases/latest/download/system.json)

-You can use this manifest URL to install manually my patched version for Fundry v12 :
+You can also use this manifest URL to install manually my patched version for Fundry v12 :

 [`https://github.com/DiCiCat/questworlds-fvtt/releases/latest/download/system.json`](https://github.com/DiCiCat/questworlds-fvtt/releases/latest/download/system.json)